openstack/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

    ironic_dnsmasq_default_gateway: 192.168.5.1

 In the same file, specify the PXE bootloader file for Ironic Inspector.
-The file is relative to the ``/tftpboot`` directory.
+The file is relative to the ``/var/lib/ironic/tftpboot`` directory.
 The default is ``pxelinux.0``, and should be correct for x86 systems.
-Other platforms may require a different value, for example aarch64 on Debian requires ``debian-installer/arm64/bootnetaa64.efi``.
+Other platforms may require a differentvalue, for example aarch64 on Debian requires ``debian-installer/arm64/bootnetaa64.efi``.

 .. code-block:: yaml